In Memoriam: September 11, 2001

 We repost this each year so we don’t forget the Patriots of 9/11/01.
 Please share…

-19 years ago America was rocked by unprecedented events.
+23 years ago, America was rocked by unprecedented events.
 On September 11, 2001, the sights that played before us were unbelievable and terrifying.

 Timeline of 9/11 Events

-Here is a timeline of the events that transpired on Sept.
-11, 2001, as compiled by History.com:
+Here is a timeline of the events that transpired on September 11, 2001, as compiled by History.com:

 • 7:59 a.m.: American Airlines Flight 11, a Boeing 767 with 92 people aboard, takes off from Boston’s Logan International Airport en route to Los Angeles.

-• 8:14 a.m.: United Airlines Flight 175, a Boeing 767 with 65 people aboard, takes off from Boston; it is also headed to Los Angeles.
+• 8:14 a.m.: United Airlines Flight 175, a Boeing 767 with 65 people aboard, takes off from Boston and is headed to Los Angeles.

 • 8:19 a.m.: Flight attendants aboard Flight 11 alert ground personnel that the plane has been hijacked; American Airlines notifies the FBI.

-• 8:20 a.m.: American Airlines Flight 77 takes off from Dulles International Airport outside of Washington, D.C.
+• 8:20 a.m.: American Airlines Flight 77 takes off from Dulles International Airport outside Washington, D.C.
 The Boeing 757 is headed to Los Angeles with 64 people aboard.

 • 8:41 a.m.: United Airlines Flight 93, a Boeing 757 with 44 people aboard, takes off from Newark International Airport en route to San Francisco.
 It had been scheduled to depart at 8 a.m., around the time of the other hijacked flights.